taoky/admirror-speedtest/README.md

-# rsync-speedtest
+# admirror-speedtest

+(Old name: rsync-speedtest)

-A simple rsync speedtest program for multiple-IPs (ISP) environment, to optimize the speed of syncing from upstream.
+A simple speedtest program for multiple-IPs (ISP) environment, to optimize the speed of syncing from upstream. **Supports rsync, curl, wget and git**.

-There's a racing bug in rsync that prevents proper termination of rsync processes, and it has been workarounded in rsync-speedtest.
-See comments of `kill_rsync()` in main.rs for details.
+PS: There's a racing bug in rsync that prevents proper termination of rsync processes, and it has been workarounded in rsync-speedtest.
+See comments of [`kill_children()` in main.rs](src/main.rs) for details.

 ## Args

 ```
-$ ./rsync-speedtest --help
+$ ./admirror-speedtest --help
-rsync-speedtest
+admirror-speedtest 0.3.0
-Test speed (bandwidth) of different bind IP to rsync upstream
+Test speed (bandwidth) of different bind IP to rsync, http(s) and git upstream.
+Alleviate mirror
+site admin's trouble choosing fastest bind IP.

 USAGE:
-    rsync-speedtest [OPTIONS] <UPSTREAM>
+    admirror-speedtest [OPTIONS] <UPSTREAM>

 ARGS:
     <UPSTREAM>    Upstream path.
-Will be given to rsync
+Will be given to specified program

 OPTIONS:
     -c, --config <CONFIG>      Config file (IP list) path.
-Default to ~/.rsync-speedtest
+Default to ~/.admirror-speedtest or (if
+                               not exist) ~/.rsync-speedtest
     -h, --help                 Print help information
-        --log <LOG>            Rsync log file.
+        --log <LOG>            Log file.
 Default to /dev/null
     -p, --pass <PASS>          Passes number [default: 3]
+        --program <PROGRAM>    Program to use.
+It will try to detect by default (here curl will be
+                               used default for http(s)) [possible values: rsync, wget, curl, git]
     -t, --timeout <TIMEOUT>    Timeout (seconds) [default: 30]
         --tmp-dir <TMP_DIR>    Tmp file path.
 Default to env::temp_dir() (/tmp in Linux system)
+    -V, --version              Print version information
 ```

 ## Config file format